Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

    2018-01-01 00:00:00          NaN
    Name: sac254_raw, Length: 70194, dtype: float64

-Since points, that were identified as malicous get excluded, before the harmonization, the resulting regularly sampled timeseries does not include thme anymore:
+Since points, that were identified as malicous get excluded before the harmonization, the resulting regularly sampled timeseries does not include them anymore:

 .. doctest:: exampleMV